-THE STATE HOSPITALS BOARD FOR SCOTLAND

-KEEPING CHILDREN SAFE POLICY
+THE STATE HOSPITALS BOARD FOR SCOTLAND KEEPING CHILDREN SAFE POLICY

-Policy Reference Number CP35 lssue: 5 Lead Author Social Work Mental Health Manager Contributing Authors Lanarkshire Child Protection Committee Advisory Group Child and Adult Protection Fo orum Approval Group Policy Approval Group (PAG) Implementation Date 26/10/2022 Next Review Date 26/10/2025 Accountable Executive Director Director of Nursing & Operations
+Policy Reference Number CP35

+Issue Number 5.1

+Lead Author Social Work Mental Operations Manager

+Contributing Author(s) Lanarkshire Child Protection Committee

+Advisory Group Child and Adult Protection Forum

+Approved By Policy Approval Group (PAG)

+Implementation Date 26 October 2022

+Revised Date 15 July 2025

+Next Review Date 26 October 2025

+Accountable Executive Director Director of Nursing and Operations

-The date for review detailed on the front of all State Hospital policies/ procedures/ guidance does not mean that the document becomes invalid from this date.
-The review date is advisory and the organisation reserves the right to review a policy/ procedure/ guidance at any time due to organisational/legal changes.
+The date for review detailed on the front of all State Hospital policies, procedures and guidance does not mean that the document becomes invalid from this date.
+The review date is advisory and the organisation reserves the right to review a policy, procedure and guidance at any time due to organisational or legal changes.

-Staff are advised to always check that they are using the correct version of any policy/ procedure/ guidance rather than referring to locally held copies.
+Staff are advised to always check that they are using the correct version of any policy, procedure or guidance rather than referring to locally held copies.

-The most up to date version of all State Hospital policies/ procedures/ guidance can be found on the intranet: http://intranet.tsh.scot.nhs.uk/Policies/Policy%20Docs/Forms/Category%20View.aspx
+The most up to date version of all State Hospital policies, procedures and guidance can be found on the Hospital's Intranet policies page.